I’m so excited to finally share more of the updates we did to our 96′ Winnebago Adventurer. I see the BIG REVEAL in our near future…very near.

 **The key here is to spray 2 to 3 thin coats of paint.
 If you spray too heavily, it will run and be a junked-up mess.
-Don’t spray heavy, take it easy, and apply a few coats.
-Let the paint dry for about 15 minutes between coats, flipped them, and do it all over again.
+Don’t spray heavily, take it easy, and apply a few coats.
+Let the paint dry for about 15 minutes between coats, flip them, and do it all over again.

 3. Buy new screws to match your metallic paint.
 Just do it.
 It’s easy and you don’t need to mess with painting screw heads.